mannat-07/People-counter/README.md

 # 👁️ People Counter with OpenCV

 Track how many people enter and exit an area using just a camera and a few lines of Python.
-This project uses OpenCV's HOG detector + virtual lines to count people in real-time.
+This project uses OpenCV's HOG detector + virtual lines to count people in video.

 ### 🚀 Features
 - Detects people frame-by-frame